 187. According to Recital 27, operators should take reasonable measures to minimise any undue delay in handovers between mobile communications networks, without prejudice to Article 28 of Directive (EU) 2018/1972.
 National administrations and operators can conclude spectrum coordination agreements and ensure coverage, at least along 5G corridors and terrestrial transport paths (see BEREC Wholesale Guidelines - Guideline 25).
-Furthermore, in accordance with Article 4 (2) subparagraph 2 Roaming Regulation, mobile communication operators should avoid unreasonable delays in handovers between networks at internal Union border mobile communication services on board vessels.
+Furthermore, in accordance with Article 4 (2) subparagraph 2 Roaming Regulation, mobile communication operators should avoid unreasonable delays in handovers between networks at internal Union border crossings.

-15 Commission Recommendation 2010/167/EU of 19 March 2010 on the authorisation of systems for crossings.
 BEREC however notes that in case of automatic handovers, it would be good practice for roaming providers to inform customers in the contract and on the website about the automatic handover and the impact on charging (e.g. international calls vs. roaming calls).